openmrs/openmrs-esm-dispensing-app/README.md

 * "Task: dispensing.edit.dispense" - Allows user to edit an existing Medication Dispense
 * "Task: dispensing.delete.dispense" - Allows user to delete an existing Medication Dispense
 * "Task: dispensing.delete.dispense.ifCreator" - Allows user to delete an existing Medication Dispense, *but only* if they created it originally

-## Required configuation

-Please see config-schema.ts for the required configuration.
-Specifically, the following properties are required:

-* "substitutionType" property is a valid concept uuid pointing to a concept set that contains the substitution type concepts.
-* "substitutionReason" property is a valid concept uuid pointing to a concept set that contains the substitution reason concepts.
-* If the "Pause" button is enabled, you need to make sure that "reasonForPause" property is a valid concept uuid pointing to a concept set that contains the reason for pause concepts.
-* If the "Close" button is enabled, you need to make sure that "reasonForClose" property is a valid concept uuid pointing to a concept set that contains the reason for close concepts.

 ## Running this code